Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/05_discussion.md

 ## Systemic Issues in the Field

 The 27-137× gap we document is not unique to SeizureTransformer but reflects systemic issues in how seizure detection research approaches evaluation.
-The field has optimized for benchmark leaderboards rather than clinical deployment, creating perverse incentives to report results on datasets and with scoring methods that maximize apparent performance.
-EpilepsyBench's use of the 🚂 symbol to prevent TUSZ evaluation, while well-intentioned to ensure held-out testing, inadvertently prevents models from being evaluated on the most clinically relevant public dataset with matched evaluation tools.
-This creates a situation where models can claim state-of-the-art performance without ever facing the clinical standards they purport to meet.
+The field has optimized for benchmark leaderboards rather than clinical deployment, creating incentives to report results on datasets and with scoring methods that maximize apparent performance.
+EpilepsyBench's use of a train icon to mark TUSZ and withhold TUSZ evaluation metrics, while well‑intentioned to ensure held‑out testing, can inadvertently discourage evaluating models on TUSZ's held‑out split with matched tooling.
+This creates a situation where models can claim state‑of‑the‑art performance without ever facing the clinical standards they purport to meet.

 ## Recommendations for Transparent Evaluation